od-c0d3r/code-craft/README.md

+# Challenges log

-## This repo will history all my coding challenges solutions from differnt platforms.
+## This repo will history all my coding challenges solutions from differnt platforms

 ### Currently am solving problems from [CodeWars](www.codewars.com/r/cvjbdw)